matsu911/buddypress-like/readme.txt

 == Changelog ==

+= 0.1.1
+* Fixed errors in readme.txt
+* Started formating code to meet WordPress code Standards
+* Add in View Likes, until some bugs are fixed.
+* View Likes should now be working in comments.
+* Minified JavaScript.
+* Several other small fixes.

 = 0.1.0 =
 * Tidied up Admin Panel.
 * Removed bp_like_insert_head() as it's not needed anymore thanks to BuddyPress' theme compatibility.